Photophobia is eye discomfort in bright light.

 What to Expect at Your Office Visit

-The doctor will perform a physical examination, including an eye exam.
+The provider will perform a physical exam, including an eye exam.
 You may be asked the following questions:

 - When did the light sensitivity begin?